 Menopause simplified – is HRT a good option for me?

-Written by Dr Camilla Janssen - updated March 2023
+Written by Dr Camilla Janssen - updated Oct 2024

-Since April 2023 you can get a prescription prepayment certificate to cover your HRT medication.
+Since April 2023 you can get a Prescription Prepayment Certificate to cover your HRT medication.

 For more information and to apply online click here.